Alfalfa Is The Father of All Foods

-Arabs discovered Alfalfa and are one of the first known herbs.
-They called it the Father of ALL foods.
-It is only in recent years that we moderns are re-discovering its valuable nutritive properties, which include organic minerals of calcium, magnesium, phosphorus, and potassium, plus all the known vitamins, including vitamin K and the recently discovered vitamin B8 and vitamin P.
+Arabs discovered Alfalfa (Medicago sativa) and are one of the first known herbs.
+They called Alfalfa the Father of ALL foods.
+It is only in recent years that we moderns are re-discovering its valuable healthful properties, which include organic minerals of calcium, magnesium, phosphorus, and potassium, plus all the known vitamins, including vitamin K and the recently discovered vitamin B8 and vitamin P.

 Alfalfa and Vitamin B8

 Finally, vitamin B8 accelerates the synthesis of protein molecules, which stimulates the growth of muscle and bone tissue.
-As well as a useful feature for the human vitamin B8 necessary for the growth and development of children.
+As well as a useful feature for the human, vitamin B8 is necessary for the growth and development of children.

 What is Vitamin P